MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2deferral.md

 > public HRESULT [Complete](#complete)()

-Complete should only be called once for each deferral taken.
+Complete should only be run once for each deferral taken.